Apply for Grants > Emergency Solutions Grant

 - Late applications will not be accepted under any circumstance.

-Organizations planning to apply for City of Las Vegas Grant Funding are encouraged to attend one of the application workshops as there are important changes.
-Please RSVP your attendance at (702) 229-2330.
+Organizations planning to apply for city of Las Vegas grant funding are encouraged to attend one of the application workshops as there are important changes.
+ESG Workshops are mandatory.
+Workshops are limited to the first 35, you must R.S.V.P. your attendance at (702) 229-2330.

 Informal notices of application availability are emailed to individuals and organizations who have requested to be on the Grant release emailing list.
 Call (702) 229-4912 or email Shawn Bolster - email@example.com to request to be added to the notification list.
 Formal Notice of the Availability of Funds and release of applications is published in the Las Vegas Review Journal.